mattwilliams85/thumblr/readme.md

 ## About

 Part of a portfolio project and the Epicodus assessment for convential rails.
+Currently lets you create an account, login, and create/set an avatar photo.

 Styling is currently turned off for developmental purposes

 ## Setup